datskos/bnb-leader-schedule/README.md

 Starting 44 blocks after the snapshot, these validators take turns proposing blocks.
 Each validator's turn lasts 4 blocks.

-This is a simple utility to predict the validator for a block.
+This is a simple utility to query the validator for a future block.

 #### Leader schedule range: